olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/api-test.md

 ### Create your API

-1. From your Control Plane in Tyk-Cloud, click the Ingress > Dashboard link
+1. From your Control Plane in Tyk Cloud, click the Ingress > Dashboard link

 ![Dashboard Link](/docs/img/plugins/control_plane_dashboard_link.png)